IBSim/VirtualLab/docs/source/examples/CT_Reconstruction.rst

 from the image background.
 Thus when using this parameter the change you see in X-Ray images may only be subtle.

-However if you want to instead use a specif value there is an optional parameter ``GVXR.fill_value``.
+However if you want to instead use a specific value there is an optional parameter ``GVXR.fill_value``.
 This allows you to set a specific the pixel value to fill e.g. 255 or 0 should you need it.

 .. admonition:: Removing the Ring Artefact